 What Is Considered Distracted Driving?

 The term “distracted driving” is most often associated with driving while operating a phone or mobile device.
 However, distracted driving is a broad term that may refer to any type of behavior where a driver’s eyes and attention are taken off the road and the operation of a vehicle and put onto another task.
 Distracted driving can include anything from talking or texting on the phone to eating, drinking, grooming, entering information into a navigation system, or playing loud music or changing the radio station.
 Safe driving means that a driver’s attention is on the operation of the vehicle, not on surrounding distractions.

 How detrimental is being distracted for just a few seconds?
 Consider this example from the National Highway Traffic Safety Administration: If you take your eyes off the road for only five seconds to read a text message, at 55 mph, it is the equivalent of driving the length of an entire football field with your eyes closed.
-It is a sobering reminder that in a short amount of time people’s lives may forever be changed.
+According to 2019 statistics, distracted driving caused 3,142 fatalities.
+These are sobering reminders that in a short amount of time people’s lives may forever be changed.

 Types of Distracted Driving

 The Centers for Disease Control and Prevention estimates that at least nine people are killed in the U.S. every day by a distracted driver.
 While there are numerous distractions that may take a driver’s full attention away from the road, the CDC breaks down the types of distractions into three main categories.
 They are:

 Visual distractions: Visual distractions take a driver’s eyes off the road, forcing them to pay attention to something other than the direction that they are traveling in.
 Examples of visual distractions include: